 The Collected Stories of Amy Hempel.
 Scribners, New York, 2006.
 F;4/19.

 These are unusual and compelling short stories.
 Hempel is a nonconformist among short fiction writers, and her colloquial style and straight-ahead content belie but also frame what she accomplishes.
-Judging from the picture leading James Wood’s spring 2019 New Yorker article I was expecting fey and flowery.
-She’s a fair bit more complicated than that.
+Judging from the picture leading James Wood’s spring 2019 New Yorker article I was expecting fey and flowery but Hempel I’d say is a fair bit more complicated than that.
 More (I thought remembering a nonconformist colleague psychiatrist’s characterization of a tough young nurse I referred to him) like a cross between Bambi and Captain Bligh.
 Or for this author Henny Youngman in princess drag.
 But there’s more still…

 One day into (quitting smoking), I realized the only thing that made me smart was nicotine.
 Now I can’t plan a trip from the bed to the bathroom.
 I don’t find the front door 50 percent of the time.

 Hempel has preoccupations, and they are autobiographical: mother’s suicide, pets especially dogs, flowers, living by the ocean.
 I couldn’t find much about her marriage or marriages online, but in her work we find recurring estranged or distant husbands, and a painter who may have been one.
-But in the same way that humour persists in the face of death and abandonment, romantic love remains lively in the face of failed relationships.
-Hempel is what I call a good feminist.
-She hates the bad things bad men do, but doesn’t tar all men with that same brush.
+But in the same way that humour persists in the face of death and abandonment, romantic love remains lively in the face of bad relationships.
+Hempel is what I call a good feminist: she hates the bad things bad men do but doesn’t tar all men with that same brush.
 She loves the good ones while cooly appraising them, and like Mary Gaitskill is thinking about gender relationships instead of following a least-resistance line.

 Tumble Home, the longest and novella-length story, is a letter from an inmate in a mental hospital to a male artist friend.
 Like her love life, I don’t see much about Amy Hempel’s mental health online, but talking through the world of somebody on the inside experiencing that kind of trouble admits more free association and opportunity to get linear- and plot-line-preoccupied matters out of the way.
 The food is terrible (“kale not even the moles will eat”), but the conversation contains Hempel’s wonderful range of understanding: